Frequently Asked Questions About ME-EM Online Programs

 What are other online opportunities?

-We currently have the Graduate Certificate in Hybrid Electric Drive Vehicle Engineering that relies on many ME-EM courses and can be pursued online.
+We currently have the Graduate Certificate in Automotive Systems and Controls and the Graduate Certificate in Hybrid Electric Drive Vehicle Engineering that rely on ME-EM courses and can be pursued online.
 Certificates require a total of 15 semester credits of courses from a structured list.
 A student pursuing a Graduate Certificate does not need to pursue a graduate degree; however they are required to be admitted to the Graduate School and to the specific certificate program of interest.
 A Certificate can be pursued in conjunction with a degree program or as a standalone program.
 More details can be found at http://www.mtu.edu/gradschool/administration/academics/forms-deadlines/certificates/ and at http://www.mtu.edu/gradschool/administration/academics/requirements/certificate/.

 How are exams and other graded work handled in online courses?

 Routine assignments such as homework are normally scanned by the online student and uploaded to the course website.
 Should a computer program be required, that too can be uploaded as an executable file.
 Exams must be proctored with procedures approved at the start of the course.
 If the online student is working, the proctor is typically someone in the company’s HR or training organization.
 It may not be a relative or family member.
 Exam proctoring is also offered by many public libraries, sometimes for a small fee.
 In any event, the proctoring arrangements must be in place by the time the course starts.
 More detailed information is located at www.mtu.edu/ctl/testing-center/proctors/.

 What are the costs of online courses and degrees?